tamilzh2018/kode-kloud-test/jenkins.md

 1. Create a Jenkins job named datacenter-test-job.

-2. Configure this job to run a simple bash command i.e echo "hello world!!".
+2. Configure this job to run a simple  command i.e echo "hello world!!".

 3. Create a view named datacenter-crons (it must be a global view of type List View) and make sure datacenter-test-job and datacenter-cron-job (which is already present on Jenkins) jobs are listed under this new view.